L1+L5 support for GPS is here! …or is it?

 Honor View 20 (V20)

 Honor announced the View 20 in December of 2018, and it’s specs claim dual-frequency GNSS using the Kirin 980 chipset.
-Please send screenshots!
+Early versions of the device didn’t display CF values, but the update from Magic 2.0 to 2.1 fixed it!

 LG G8 ThinQ